 Well, fast forward 4 years later & most organizations that were there at that event in 2018 are still talking about ,"How we need more diversity.
 Why isn't the space diverse enough?".
 The question rings hollow and is dangerously performative.
 There has been no deep action at the structural level to engage in equity, justice, and liberation for Black, Brown, and indigenous people.

 How can so many people on the top tier of this USA racial caste system talk passionately about ending animal suffering while literally being annoyed about, or silencing the cruelty of their covert/overt investment in whiteness/anti-Blackness/anti-indigeneity in this extractive capitalist caste system?

 Was this the plan all along?
 To have an animal free food system of the future....while leaving a racial #capitalist caste system in place?

-In the Fall of 2023, this conference will explore alternatives to this 'cruelty-free' plantation food-tech model, invoking the power of Afrofuturism to reimagine a future without supremacy and colonial logic.
+During the Winter of 2024, this conference will explore alternatives to this 'cruelty-free' plantation food-tech model, invoking the power of Afrofuturism to reimagine a future without supremacy and colonial logic.